OJB-Quantum/Generative-Layout-Notebooks/README.md

 No need to download anything manually, just run the notebooks.

 Note: This repository also contains some interesting fractal design layouts.
+It is also possible to use CuPy to access the GPU through CUDA to help generate extremely complex and dense designs if you're interested.
+See the CUDA-accelerated example notebook(s) featured in the files above.

 Here is a online rendered view of the notebooks: [![nbviewer](https://raw.githubusercontent.com/jupyter/design/master/logos/Badges/nbviewer_badge.svg)](https://nbviewer.org/github/OJB-Quantum/Generative-Layout-Notebooks/tree/main/)